farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

    directory, which is in the Python path.
 A possibility is to put it in the current directory, or in your `IPython extensions dir <../../extensions>`_

+   An extension implements a function load_ipython_extension.
+   :func:`IPython.core.magics.extension.load_ipython_extension(ipython)`,
-   An extension implements a :func:`IPython.core.magics.extension.load_ipython_extension(ipython)`, which takes the current |ip| instance as an argument (and possibly :func:`IPython.core.magics.extension.unload_ipython_extension(ipython)`, which is called when the extension is unloaded).
+   takes the current |ip| instance as an argument (and possibly :func:`IPython.core.magics.extension.unload_ipython_extension(ipython)`, which is called when the extension is unloaded).
 This instance can be used to register new magic commands, access the user namespace, execute code, and so on.
    This loading function is called when the extension is loaded, which happens when the command is executed.